walshe/poker-exercise-nofork/README.md

 Simple Poker is a variant of poker that removes all decision-making from the game, reducing it to a simple game of chance.
 The rules are:

-1. Each player is dealt 5 cards which only they can use
+1. Each player is dealt 5 cards from the same deck which only they can use
 1. The winner is the player with the best hand according to the [standard ranking of poker hands](https://en.wikipedia.org/wiki/List_of_poker_hands)

 ### Notes